RachelYang1999/EasySports/README.md

 * **Important note: Connection to the local database is not necessary because the application uses Amazon RDS for data storage.**

 ## User Guide
-1. Please register or login bofore accessing the functionalities of the application using the user name: n@n.com and the password: 1.
+1. Please register or login bofore accessing the functionalities of the application.
 2. Due to the internet latency between the database and the client application, as well as we are using a free-tier Amazon database, therefore there will be some delay for some of the operations, please wait patiently for the result to appear.
 3. When choosing the preferred days for the playground, please select 10/12/2020 or 20/1/2021.

 ## Sources